“Any road will take you there if you don’t know where you are going.”

 Many years ago when I was in the amusement park industry, the then president of our association drawled this headline in his thick Georgia accent.
-And it has stayed with me because it is perfectly true.
+And “any road” has stayed with me because it is perfectly true.

 As part of our Clarity Program© (the “targeting” component of our five-step career change process), we ask the client to spend some time articulating his or her Vision of that ultimate goal.
 This process is extremely interesting for those who truly engage with it.
 Let me tell you about one such experience.

 He is a co-owner of a small specialty construction company in a hot market.
 He and his partners have ambitious plans to grow this business, so I asked him to elaborate his Vision as part of his Personal Strategic Plan.

 Leroy promptly sketched out a business about 25 times larger than the current business.
 He addressed the quality of his envisioned associates.
 He highlighted his personal health, his income, and his family and relationships.
 We ask people to do this in the first person, present tense… as if it has already happened so as to make it palpably real.
 Then we sat down to discuss his draft.

 In this case, I approached it from the point of view of constraints.
 Why hasn’t this Vision already happened?
 What is holding it back?

 Leroy talked about how there is only so much room to grow in the niche he’s in in his current market.
 He realized as we talked that he is thinking about expanding to perhaps ten major cities in the US and setting up a mini-organization in each of them.
 This opens questions about where to focus first, about the infrastructure and organizational form required to support such an expansion, and about the nature of his own role, too, since clearly he cannot both remain highly operational and drive such a roll-out.
 There is of course also the question of where to find the capital to finance this growth, but let’s address that a little later in the process.